helium/HIP/0075-programmatic-poc-emissions-and-updated-emissions-curve.md

 This HIP proposes to launch a simplified programmatic treasury.
 The sole function of this treasury will be to mint MOBILE tokens on the Helium Blockchain according to the emissions schedule proposed in this HIP.

-During the Genesis period, the MOBILE tokens were taken from the pre-minded MOBILE pool and distributed to the 5G Hotspot Owners based on the Mobile Oracle calculations.
-With the programmatic treasury, MOBILE tokens will be minted directly on the Blockchain with the new type of subnetwork transaction issued by Validators.
+During the Genesis period, the MOBILE tokens were taken from the pre-minded MOBILE pool and distributed to the 5G Hotspot Owners based on Mobile Oracle calculations.
+With the programmatic treasury, MOBILE tokens will be minted directly on the Helium L1 Blockchain with a new type of subnetwork transaction issued by Validators.

-The above-described change is already implemented in the Mainnet Validator beta build v1.17.0 and requires chain var activation.
+The above-described change is already implemented in the Mainnet Validator beta build v1.17.0 and requires a chain variable activation.

 To sum up, the technical part of the HIP changes the mechanics of how the MOBILE tokens come into existence.

 ## Economic: Changes to Emissions Curve

-A more conservative emissions schedule would ensure that more MOBILE tokens are available to compensate hotspot hosts and other network participants during the later stages of network development when the MOBILE POC algorithm is more mature.
+A more conservative emissions schedule would ensure that more MOBILE tokens are available to compensate 5G Hotspot hosts and other network participants during the later stages of network development when the MOBILE POC algorithm is more mature.

 |      |       BEFORE: HIP 53 Emissions Schedule         |        AFTER: HIP XX Emissions Schedule         |
 | -----| ----------------------------------------------- | ----------------------------------------------- |